Communichology™ = Where communication and psychology collide.

 Recognition of all the above and application of all below = opportunity

-1. Get over yourself by beginning to shut-the-hell-up, and start considering others who also live on this planet, and who have value to offer.
+- Get over yourself by beginning to listen more and talk less… and start considering others who also live on this planet, and who have value to offer.

 The content here encourages critical thinking about our communications processes as they interrelate with our psychology.
 It also equips practitioners with strategies and techniques to apply on the job and at home.
 I highlight what goes wrong, why it goes wrong, and how to make it right.
 I use current research data, case studies, and interviews with experts to support the positions and assertions here.